LMauricius/oura-docs/content/1_Language_features/Fields.md

 These are the field kinds:

 - **Uniform** - *owns* its value but *cannot* be regiven another one.
-    The ownership *might* be shared with other constants, but it's unspecified whether two constants own the same record. *Default*
+    The ownership *might* be shared with other constant uniforms, but it's unspecified whether any two constant uniforms own the same record. *Default*
 - **Variable** - uniquely *owns* its value and *can* be regiven another one.
 - **Reference** - *doesn't own* its value and *cannot* be regiven another one
 - **Pointer** - *doesn't own* its value but *can* be regiven another one